msuarz/msuarz.github.com/README.md

 -

 ### Experience
-`Jun 2008` **[Ultimate Software](http://www.ultimatesoftware.com)**, Weston, FL - Programmer.
+`Jun 2008` [Ultimate Software](http://www.ultimatesoftware.com), Weston, FL - Programmer.
 Contributed to many teams and projects spanning from devops and end-user facing to core and architectural.
 *	Designed a Hypermedia service that connected the object model with a rules engine.
 *	Debugged and refactored an effective dating implementation on Mongo.
 *	Automated the deployment on AWS and OpenStack with Chef and Ruby.